inderasarman/CEG3006-Project/README.md

 The thresholds are set as integers (40, 10, 50) but their units are not specified.
 This makes it unclear how they should be compared with actual vehicle data.
 Also, the distance to crossing threshold (dist_to_cross) is set to 50, but the initial vehicle_data entry for that field is 0; it is not obvious what scale is used.

-Camera Object Detection
+Depth camera Object Detection

-cam.get_camera_objects() presumably populates cam.camera_vision_objects.
+cam.get_depth camera_objects() presumably populates cam.depth camera_vision_objects.
 However, the method does not store the result locally; it relies on an attribute that may be updated asynchronously.
 The pseudo‑code does not indicate any delay or guarantee that the object list is current at the moment of checking.

 These ambiguities would need to be resolved in a concrete implementation to ensure the system behaves as intended.